xboudsady/css-grid-modern/README.md

     <img width="50%" height="50%" src="./imgs/flexbox-dimension.png">
 </p>

 Flexbox is not capable of two dimensional layout.
 Use it for a single row or columns.
+A good example would be a navbar, with a list of links set as rows horizontally.

 <h3 align="center">CSS Grid</h3>